fienvh/uit-documentatie/content/json-ld/latest/authentication/authentication-jwt.md

 Collect the value behind `?jwt=<your jwt>

-Note: the experation of a JWT is set to 12 hours
+Note: the expiration of a JWT is set to 12 hours

 ## Add JWT and API Key as headers with every authenticated request